Teacher For Inclusion

 A thorough final assessment can be the essay.
 For this particular book I would do a literary analysis or if you want to extend the philosophical chairs discussion, you can use the same topic from the philosophical chairs discussion.

-However, you teach “Millionaires for the Month” you are doing your students a service as it is a book worthy of attention and analysis.
+However, you teach “Brown Girl Dreaming” you are doing your students a service as it is a book worthy of attention and analysis.
 Get this full lesson in my TpT shop HERE

 Lunch Box Notes